 Nominees shall be individual or life members of the Canadian Association of Occupational Therapists.

 Nominees shall be making, or have made an outstanding contribution to the body of knowledge of occupational therapy.

 Nominees shall have provided opportunity for members of the profession to benefit from these contributions through publication, presentations or both

 - Nominees must not be a current Board member or employee of the Canadian Association of Occupational Therapists.

 - Nominees need not be a resident in Canada if the achievements for which they are nominated have relevance to Canadian occupational therapy and they meet the other criteria for the award.

 In consideration of the depth and breadth of Muriel Driver’s contribution to the profession, the committee compares the candidates across the 5 areas of:

-- research, including dissemination, building research capacity, influence of research on practice or policy;
+Research: including dissemination, building research capacity, influence of research on occupational therapy practice or policy and publications.

 View Past Recipients From: